 - 11.3.1.
 Budget and Cash Flow.
-The School shall prepare and provide to the Commission a copy of its annual budget as approved by the School's Governing Board and cash flow projections for each upcoming fiscal year by June 15. - 11.3.2.
+The School shall prepare and provide to the Commission a copy of its annual budget as approved by the School's Governing Board and cash flow projections for each upcoming fiscal year by June 15 or two weeks after the Commission notifies the School of the anticipated amount of State non-facility general fund_per-pupil funding to be allocated, whichever is later. - 11.3.2.
 Quarterly Financial Reports.
 The School shall prepare and submit quarterly financial reports to the Commission within 45 days of the end of each fiscal year quarter. - 11.3.3.
 Unaudited Financial Statements.
-The School shall prepare and submit its unaudited annual financial statements to the Commission by September 15 of the subsequent fiscal year; provided that the Commission, with reasonable notice to the School, may change the deadline depending on circumstances.
+The School shall prepare and submit its unaudited annual financial statements to the Commission by September 15 of the subsequent fiscal year; provided that the Commission, with reasonable notice to the School, may change the deadline depending on circumstances. - 11.3.4.

-- 11.3.4.
 Annual Audits.
-Each fiscal year, the School shall provide for an independent annual financial audit conducted in accordance with Generally Accepted Auditing Standards and Governmental Auditing Standards and performed by a certified public accountant (CPA).
-The Commission shall provide the guidelines and/or scope of the audit and may require minimum CPA qualifications or that the School select from a list of qualified CPAs as provided by the Commission.
-The School shall provide the completed audit to the Commission by November 15 after the conclusion of the fiscal year; provided that the Commission, with reasonable notice to the School, may change the deadline depending on circumstances.
-The School shall pay for the audit if an appropriation is not made by the Legislature for such purpose. - 11.4.
+Each fiscal year, the School shall provide for an independent annual financial audit conducted in accordance with Generally Accepted Auditing Standards and Governmental Auditing Standards and performed by a certified public accountant (CPA); provided the Commission may establish an alternative reporting requirement in accordance with State law.
+The Commission shall provide the guidelines and/or scope of the audit or alternative report and may require minimum CPA qualifications or that the School select from a list of qualified CPAs as provided by the Commission.
+The School shall provide the completed audit or alternative report to the Commission by November 15 after the conclusion of the fiscal year; provided that the Commission, with reasonable notice to the School, may change the deadline depending on circumstances.
+The School shall pay for the audit or alternative report if an appropriation is not made by the Legislature for such purpose.

+11.4.
 Governing Board Reporting.
-The School shall make the following documents available at a publicly accessible area in its office and on its website, if applicable, by the respective due dates.
-Additionally, the School shall make the following documents available on the Commission's website by either posting them directly onto the Commission's website or sending an electronic version to the Commission, by the respective due dates.